The Love-Hate Relationship with AI: Working With AI

 Loss of Human Interaction

-• Reduced Emotional Connection: Workers who rely on collaboration, mentorship, or personal connections in their roles may feel alienated when AI replaces these interactions with automated processes.
+• Reduced Emotional Connection: Workers relying on collaboration or mentorship may feel isolated when AI replaces interpersonal exchanges.

 Lack of Transparency and Control